Create a professional CV now!

 CV profile

-A CV personal profile, CV personal statement or even personal summary is your CV’s opening statement.
+A CV personal profile, personal statement, or even personal summary is your CV’s opening paragraph.
 It’s where you introduce yourself to the recruiter.
-It goes at the top of your CV but it’s best to write it last when you have other sections of your CV ready in front of your eyes.
-It also serves as a CV summary so it’s a good place to add your CV achievements as well.
-See how it’s done.
+Though it goes at the top of your CV, it’s best to write it last when you have other sections ready.
+It also serves as a CV summary, so it’s a good place to add your CV achievements as well.

 Here’s an account manager CV personal statement example: